-An Interview with Sir John Royden
+An Interview Between Sir John Royden and Capital Orthopaedics

 Sir John Royden - his journey from a serious ACL injury whilst training to climb Mount Everest to preparing for a 36-hour non-stop swim in Lake Geneva.

 John Royden is a driven man.
 He first swam across the Channel in 1993 – without a wetsuit, as is the custom for cross-Channelers.
 Over the years, he’s set himself big challenges, mainly, he says, to motivate himself to stay fit and lose weight.